fl2on/Copilot-Chat-Pro/README.md

    - **Edge:** `edge://extensions/`
 4. Enable "Developer mode" in the top right.
 5. Click on "Load unpacked" and select the decompressed folder from step 2.

+**For Android:**
+1. Download Copilot Chat Pro™ for Android from [release page](https://github.com/qzxtu/Copilot-Chat-Pro/release).
+2. Follow the on-screen instructions to install the app.

 ## Usage